yzhu228/NameSorter/README.md

 As the dependencies can be swapped with other implementations according to Liskov substitution principle, Open and Close principle is facilitated.

+Builder pattern is employeed to simplify the creation of an INameSorter instance.
+NameSorterBuilder is introduced to help create INameSorter instance.

 ## Build

 The project is developed with .NET Core 2.1 and targeting netcoreapp2.0.